nwisbeta/github.io/pages/app_design/standard-features.md

 Alerts must show the time and date they were triggered.

+Critical alerts must:

-Critical alerts must provide a notification to the user.
+* Provide a notification to the user, such as vibration or a sound
+* Require an acknowledgement by the user

 Critical notifications within the app should prevent the user from doing other things until they take action (iOS Human Interface Guidelines).
 See [Pop Ups](/popups.html).

-Critical alerts must require an acknowledgement by the user.

 Important alerts must appear at the top of the page until the user acknowledges them.
-Once a user has acknowledged an alert, the app must store it as a past alert and show it  with a different colour background to differentiate it from current alerts.
+Once a user acknowledges an alert, the app must store it as a past alert and show it  with a different colour background to differentiate it from current alerts.

 The app must show a one-month history of alerts, loading 10 items at a time.